SCHOOL OF PUBLIC HEALTH

 Bioethics and Health Professionalism

-To be a National, Regional and International Centre for excellence in the teaching, research and consultancy services in Bioethics.Â
+To be a National, Regional, and International Centre of excellence in bioethics teaching, research, and consultancy.

 Local and International Collaborators